An inside look at this ingredient and why it’s important for children’s growth and development.

 Lactose is a milk sugar naturally occurring in all milks (including breast milk), that provides fuel and energy to all cells in the body, and is critical for optimal growth and development.
 It may also contribute to the absorption of calcium, help regulate gut microbiota and support immune function.

 Lactose is the main carbohydrate source in breast milk, where it contributes 40-45% of total calories.
-And breast milk contains more than one and a half times the amount o lactose found naturally in goat’s milk!
-We add the ingredient ‘lactose’ to Kabrita Goat Milk Formula to more model the nutritional composition of breast milk.
+We add the ingredient ‘lactose’ to Kabrita Goat Milk Formula to provide a valuable and ready source of carbohydrates for babies.

 Lactose often gets a bad rap, and many people self-diagnose their children with lactose intolerance when they experience digestive discomfort after drinking cow milk.
 While lactose intolerance may be a common problem in older children and adults, it is uncommon before 2 or 3 years of age.
 It may be the protein in cow milk (not the milk sugar lactose) that is the culprit for little ones.

-As Kabrita Goat Milk Formula contains lactose, it is not suitable for children with a diagnosed lactose intolerance.
-Kabrita Goat Milk Formula may be suitable for children with cow milk sensitivity*.
+As Kabrita Goat Milk Toddler Formula contains lactose, it is not suitable for children with a diagnosed lactose intolerance.
+Kabrita Goat Milk Formula may be an option for little ones with minor issues associated with cow milk sensitivity*.

 *not suitable for children with a confirmed cow milk protein allergy (CMPA).